CLIMADA features

 -

-Applications: risk assessment, adaptation option appraisal, storylines, forecasting,
+: risk assessment, adaptation option appraisal, storylines, forecasting,

 insurance pricing, impact attribution, ...

-Major modules and features
+Major modules

 The

-for quasi Monte-Carlo sampling and sensivity index calculation using the
+sensitivity index calculation using the

-SALib package.
+SALib

 Calibrate impact functions

-Lines and polygon handler
+Lines and Polygon Handler

 The